fde-capu/api/README.md

 This project builds a simple server running a CRUD layout.

-It has a concept to be able to manipulate any node for any type.
+It is a conceptual thing to be able to manipulate any node for any type.

 ```